Pulaosaurus: Paleobiology

-The holotype preserves an ossified larynx, or voicebox, which is the second time one has been found in an ornithischian, after the ankylosaur Pinacosaurus.
+The holotype preserves an ossified larynx, or voice box, which is the second time one has been found in an ornithischian, after the ankylosaur Pinacosaurus.
 Like the latter taxon, it suggests that Pulaosaurus probably made bird-like vocalizations.
 The holotype specimen preserves gut contents similar to that of the ankylosaur Minmi, which have been suggested to be plant seeds.

 Classification

 Yang, King, & Xu (2025) performed two phylogenetic analyses to determine the relationships of Pulaosaurus.
 The first used the phylogenetic matrix of Han et al. (2018), focused on the relationships of basal neornithischians.
 The second used the matrix of Fonseca et al. (2024), which tests the relationships of ornithischians as a whole.
 This analysis placed Pulaosaurus as the basalmost neornithischian, followed by Agilisaurus.
 When running the analysis with implied weight K=12, Agilisaurus was recovered as the basalmost neornithischian, with Pulaosaurus found to be in the next-diverging clade as the sister taxon to Sanxiasaurus.
 A cladogram adapted from the latter analysis is shown below: